A Cultural Visit to Msorongo Village, Kenya

-We’re on a cultural visit to Msorongo Village, a half hour drive from the Sarova game lodges and one of the activities offered to visitors who want an insight into the local Taita culture and way of life.
+We’re on a cultural visit to Msorongo Village, a half hour drive from Salt Lick, a Sarova game lodge located in Tsavo West, experiencing one of the activities offered to visitors who want an insight into the local Taita culture and way of life.

 We walk by an empty animal enclosure, a cattle pen that was full a couple of years ago, before the drought killed the family’s stock.
 As cattle are expensive, they’ve not yet been able to replace the animals that were their main livelihood.

 There’s just one low-rise bed for the couple.
-Their children slept on the dirt floor (they had 12 kids in total!) until they turned 15, when it’s customary for their father to build them their own house.
+Their children slept on the dirt floor (they had 12 kids in total) until they turned 15.
+Then it’s customary for their father to build them their own house.
 On our way we passed the home that Mwamburi built for a son with the help of neighbours.

 “It’s communal work,” Collins explains.
 “They call ten or 15 neighbours to help.
 The men make the structure from trees and the women make the mud walls and thatched roof.
 They take turns to help each other.”

-Jane says than her son’s square mud-brick house with a corrugated iron roof is big enough to sleep them also, but it’s in the ‘modern’ style, and she and Mwamburi prefer their traditional home.
-It’s cool in when it’s hot out and in winter they light a fire to keep warm.
+Jane explains that her son’s square mud-brick house, which has a corrugated iron roof, is big enough to sleep them also, but as it’s in the ‘modern’ style, she and Mwamburi prefer their traditional home.
+It’s cool inside when it’s hot out and in winter they can light a fire to keep warm.

 “The old life was simple,” Jane tells us.
 “We prefer it in a way.
 We never got sick.
 There were no diseases.
 But of course if someone got sick they generally died.”

-It’s time to move on, Oliver says.
-Some neighbours are waiting at another part of the village to perform some traditional songs and dances for us.
+It’s time to move on.
+Oliver explains that some neighbours are waiting at another part of the village to perform some traditional songs and dances for us.
 It’s bright outside – too bright for photos – yet Jane is smiling her broad, welcoming grin, so we can’t resist asking if Terence can make their portraits.
 They agree and when Terence shows them, Jane smiles even more widely.
-They’re delighted with the images on his screen.
+They’re delighted with the images.

-From Jane and Mwamburi’s humble home, we head to the even more modest village community centre-cum-dance hall (see the images above).
-The men have built the structure and now the women must complete the thatched roof, Collins tells us, but they’ve been too busy tending their aloe fields to finish and they need to raise more funds.
+From Jane and Mwamburi’s humble home, we head to a modest village community centre-cum-dance hall currently under construction.
+The men have built the structure and now the women must complete the thatched roof, Collins tells us, but they’ve been too busy tending their aloe fields to finish and they also need to raise funds for some materials.

 At the end of the performance, one of the musicians, whose eyes are now looking rather glazed, offers Terence the home brew they’ve been passing between themselves.
 He takes a swig.
-“Not bad at all,” he says, and he means it.
+“Not bad at all,” he says.
 They’s happy to hear it.
-Sadly, I don’t get a try.
-It’s not appropriate for women it seems.
+Sadly, I don’t get to try it.
+It’s not appropriate for women to drink it seems.

 I have no idea how much it costs to finish the dance hall roof, but I hand over a contribution to the village elder who looks very happy.
 “They really appreciated your visit,” Collins tells us back at the car.
-And so did we, I say.
+And so did we.

 If you’re staying at Sarova Salt Lick or Taita Hills game lodges or even another lodge in the Tsavo West area, do try to visit Msorongo or another village.
-Your lodge will charge you a small fee for the tour that covers the cost of your vehicle and lodge guide/driver, but do make a donation to the people you visit too.
-What is a small amount of money for you, could pay for a roof or buy a cow and make an extraordinary difference to their lives.
+Your lodge will charge you a small fee for the tour that covers the cost of your vehicle and lodge guide/driver.